A Loch Ness and Caledonian Canal Boat Cruise

 The first week will be spent a luxury Perthshire country paradise, Stucktaymore House lies on the shores of Loch Tay and features the most wonderful panoramic views of the water.
 Set within extensive grounds, you can enjoy beautiful manicured lawns and an enchanted forest.
 The house and grounds are located near the Perthshire village of Killin, where the famous Falls of Dochart can be found.
 There is much to do and see in the local area, including scenic walks, historic landmarks and outdoor activities.
 The house has a sitting room, dining room, breakfast room, cottage kitchen, tea room, snug with roaring fire, bar and games room, study, media room and party room.
 There’s both indoor and outdoor dining space, a Jacuzzi hot tub and extensive self-catering facilities.
 During the week we will take in the Enchanted Forest at Pitlochry, Blair Castle, Scone Palace, a Musical Evening, a Murder Mystery Evening, a Whisky and Gin Tasting Experience and the lovely villages of Pitlochry, Dunkeld, Crieff, Aberfeldy, Killin, Callander and Auchterarder.

-The second week would be spent traversing the 60 miles of Caledonian Canal, one of the great waterways of the world, running through the very heart of Scotland.
+The second week will be spent traversing the 60 miles of Caledonian Canal, one of the great waterways of the world, running through the very heart of Scotland.
 The cruise journeys from Loch Linnhe on the west coast to Inverness on the east coast, entering the Caledonian Canal at Fort William.
 The towering mass of Ben Nevis is a stunning backdrop to magnificent Loch Linnhe and the quintessential Scottish castle, Castle Stalker, before entering the 60 miles of the canal.
 Navigating Neptune's Staircase while on board is the best way to appreciate Thomas Telford's engineering masterpiece, with the canal passing through charming villages and beautiful countryside.
 The scenery is spectacular, from viewing majestic Glencoe and the towering mass of Ben Nevis to the striking reflections in the series of pretty lochs that link the canal.
 The area is full of historic attractions; anchoring off Castle Urquhart and the magical beauty of Loch Ness are some of the many major highlights.
-As it is almost impossible to find a great ship that has more than 6 state rooms, we have decided to use two sister ships that each have 6 ensuite cabins and a full crew.
+As was almost impossible to find a great ship that has more than 6 state rooms that can traverse the Caledonoan Canal, so we decided to use two sister ships that each have 6 ensuite cabins and a full crew.

 Price includes all accommodation and meals which includes wine with dinner and an open bar in the evenings.
 Also includes all activities, sightseeing and entrance fees as listed in itinerary, along with all taxes, fees and service charges.